-The sensor has two mounting tabs with holes for fastening.
-Mounting screws should be brass or 300 Series stainless steel.
-Nylon washers and thread-lock are recommended.
-There are two additional holes used for precise alignment with 2mm dowel pins.
-One of the holes is slotted to allow for relaxed pin positioning accuracy.
-The sensor can be mounted in any orientation, as required for the application (see Sensor Reference Frames on page 26).
-The axes are labeled on the face of the sensor for reference, and the sensor measurement origin is shown in the sensor dimensional drawing (see Sensor Dimensions and Origin on page 54).
+The sensor has three holes for fastening to ensure maximum stability.
+Mounting fasteners should be 2-56 x $\frac{1}{2}$ " button head screws, either brass or 300 series stainless steel.
+The sensor can be mounted in any orientation, as required for the application.
+The axes are labeled on the face of the sensor for reference, and the sensor measurement origin is shown in the sensor dimensional drawing.